-“Roman Britain – Street Map” is a mapping tool created by HeritageDaily that enables the user to view the street layouts of most major Roman settlements of the period, in addition to the main road networks.
+“Roman Britain – Street Map” is a mapping tool created by HeritageDaily that enables the user to view the street layouts of most major Roman settlements of the period, in addition to the main road networks that connected them.

-Roman Britain or Britannia refers to the areas of the frontier province which were under Roman control from 43 CE to roughly 410 CE.
+Roman Britain or Britannia refers to the areas of the frontier province which were under Roman control from AD 43 to roughly AD 410.
 During this period, the borders on the northern frontiers changed many times as the Romans attempted to push the Empires boundaries deep into Caledonia.

 You can select full screen mode on desktop by clicking on the “X” symbol beneath the map.
-For full screen on tablet or mobile, Click Here
+For full screen on tablet or mobile please: Click Here

 Header Image Credit : Rennett Stowe